Shao-Group/scallop-umi-test/README.md

 [StringTie2](https://github.com/gpertea/stringtie),
 [Scallop](https://github.com/Kingsford-Group/scallop) and
 [CLASS2](http://ccb.jhu.edu/people/florea/research/CLASS2).
-Here we provide scripts to download datasets, run the four methods, evaluated the predicted transcripts, and reproduce the results and figures in the Scallop2 paper.
+Here we provide instructions to download and link all necessary tools, we also provide scripts to download datasets, run the four methods, evaluated the predicted transcripts, and reproduce the results and figures in the Scallop2 paper.

 The pipeline involves in the following four steps: